Baylex/World_Weather_Analysis/README.md

 The list was narrowed down to 4 cities in the same country and a travel map was created.
 ![Pic 3](https://github.com/Baylex/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.PNG)

-Makers were added to the travel map
+Makers were added to the map of four cities.
 ![Pic 4](https://github.com/Baylex/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map_markers.PNG)